Taking Care of Business

 - What tools, meetings and forums do you use to communicate?
 Do the tools have sufficient capability and flexibility?
 Do the meetings have a clear purpose and cadence?

-- How do you capture learnings and hindsights during / after a project?
+- How do you capture learnings and hindsights during and after a project?
 What is the process for flowing those insights back into your process?

 Review and Approval